Skye218/Skye218.github.io/_pages/about.md

 <img src='images/forum2.png' width="320" height="240" align="left" />

 - *2023.10* The First Prize in the 15th National Student Pharmaceutical Forum
-- *2023.10* The Outstanding Paper Award in the 15th National Student pharmaceutical Forum
+- *2023.10* The Outstanding Paper Award in the 15th National Student Pharmaceutical Forum
 - *2022.10* The Second Prize in the National English Speech Contest of Uchallenge
 - *2022.09* Merit Students, China Pharmaceutical University
 - *2022.09* Scholarships - Outstanding Students